 The gap in realizable behaviors proved in~\Cref{thm:q_neq_f} also translates to a gap in achievable winning probabilities for the corresponding LC game.
 We consider the LC game $\mathcal G=(\mathcal V, \pi, G)$ where

-where $\mathcal V_\mathrm{CHSH}$ is the winning condition for the CHSH game, and $G$ is given by~\Cref{eq:a-bc}.
+where $\mathcal V_\mathrm{CHSH}$ is the winning condition for the CHSH game, $[\cdot = \cdot]$ is an indicator function, and $G$ is given by~\Cref{eq:a-bc}.
 We also assume a uniform input distribution $\pi(s_1,s_3) \coloneqq \frac 1 4$.
-We will call this the \textbf{extended CHSH game} as per~\cite{toner2009monogamy}, but as an LC game with partial communication allowed.
+We will call this the \textbf{extended CHSH game} following~\cite{toner2009monogamy}, but as an LC game with partial communication allowed.
 We show the extended CHSH game schematically in~\Cref{fig:ext_chsh}.

 We denote the maximum achievable winning probabilities of classical, quantum, and forwarding strategies as $\omega_c, \omega_q, \omega_f$, respectively.
-Then, it is clear that $\omega_q \geq \cos^2(\pi/ 8)$ by simply letting $ v_1, v_3 $ implement an optimal quantum strategy for the CHSH game and then $v_1$ send his output to $ v_2 $, who simply outputs exactly that.
-This actually achieves the quantum value by the same argument as that of the distributed CHSH game.
+Then, it is clear that $\omega_q \geq \cos^2(\frac \pi 8)$ by simply letting $ v_1, v_3 $ implement an optimal quantum strategy for the CHSH game and then $v_1$ sends his output to $ v_2 $, who simply outputs exactly that.
+This actually achieves the quantum value by the same argument as for the distributed CHSH game.
 That is,

-However, it is easy to see that $\omega_f < \cos^2(\pi/8)$ again via self-testing.
+However, it is easy to see that $\omega_f < \cos^2(\frac \pi 8)$ again via self-testing.
 In fact, we can actually prove a stronger result:

 the classical value of the CHSH game.
 To see this, let

 be a forwarding behavior.
 By~\Cref{prp:forwarding_is_q},